Orzo is a popular small rice-shaped pasta used in many Mediterranean dishes. However, many wonder if this pasta has any nutritional benefits.

 Low glycemic index

-Pasta in general, including orzo pasta, has a glycemic index of 50 and is, therefore, a low glycemic index food.
+Pasta in general, including orzo pasta, has a glycemic index of around 50 and is, therefore, a low glycemic index food.
 However, this number can vary explicitly based on the type of pasta and how it is cooked and prepared.

 A Word From a Nutritionist